BakkerGames/BertScout2019/README.md

 qualification matches.
 Six teams compete at a time, three on each side, and six Kindle Fires are used to enter the data from one robot per match.

-The app this year is being written in C# using Xamarin.Forms, so it can be used from Kindle Fire tablets (Android) as well as Windows 10 computers (UWP).
-It includes the project for running it on iOS, but that may be beyond the scope for this year.
+The app this year is being written in C# using Xamarin.Forms in Visual Studio Community 2017, so it can be used from Kindle Fire tablets (Android) as well as Windows 10 computers (UWP).
+It includes the project for running it on iOS, but using iOS devices may be beyond the scope for this year.

 All data will be stored locally on each device, and transmitted to an external website server for consolidation.
 The combined results will be